• Skip to primary navigation

 We hope everyone who registers can attend the conference, but we know unexpected events happen.

-• Cancellations submitted on or before September 29 will receive a 100% refund of registration fees.
+• Cancellations submitted on or before July 19 will be assessed a 10% cancellation fee.

 To request a refund or transfer your registration, please submit our online refund request form.